enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Note:** Set --displayWindowPeriod 0 if one doesn't want to automatically exit the program after 10 seconds.

+**Note:** One may try to vary the --skipPixelsNearCenter value if not interested in calculating the intensity in the immediate neighbourhood of the center of the mirror.
+The default value of 40 suffices for most cases.

 **Credits:**

 1. Guy Brandenburg, President, National Capital Astronomers (NCA) Amateur Telescope Making (ATM) workshop <http://www.capitalastronomers.org/>.